moosejaw/ct6045-assignment/README.md

 The newly-processed `.csv` files are located in a folder named `output/` relative to the root of this project directory.

-# Descriptive Analytics
+# Descriptive analytics
-## Running Descriptive Analytics
+## Running descriptive analytics
 **You must do this after you have run `preprocessing.py`.**
 Descriptive analytics are discussed in further detail in the report.
 You can run the descriptive analytics code yourself by running: